ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 ### Branching Strategies

 There are many different branching strategies, and their names and terminology vary across different sources.
+Currently most popular seems to be Trunk-Based Development (TBD), GitHub flow and Git flow.

 * Git flow
   * Classic branching strategy